About Lincolnshire Bat Group

 We also send out periodical e-bulletins through MailChimp to keep members informed of what is happening and what they can get involved in.

-Our committee currently includes a chairperson, secretary, membership secretary and treasurer, bulletin editor, records officer, and vice-chairperson but meetings are open to the membership.
+Our committee currently includes a chairperson, secretary, membership secretary, treasurer, bulletin editor and records officer (position vacant) but meetings are open to the membership.

 The carers group and events organisers sometimes hold separate meetings.